yalinli2/webpage/_pages/5_more.md

 ### Experiments

 As my research spans both experimental and modelling, I'm often asked which one I prefer.
-Maybe a little surprising to others expecting a democratic answer, I always choose experimental work.
+Maybe a little surprising to others expecting a diplomatic answer, I always choose experimental work.
 I like see things happening in reality, and it keeps me grounded.

 <img src='https://yalinli2.github.io/webpage/images/more/experiments.png#center' alt='Sampling trip' width='80%' id='image'>